ChangeYourStrings

 Cobalt Slinky is louder, brighter in the upper midrange, and tighter in the low end than nickel Slinky.
 Pick it when you want passive pickups to sound more present without stepping up to actives.

-The measured voicing difference
+The voicing difference

 When Cobalt is the right answer